dlbroadwa/NewRevatureRepo/Project0/v0.0.3/readme.txt

 Goals for v0.0.3:
 	Inventory Assistant organizes data inputs.
+	Inventory Assistant receives item shipments at warehouses.
+	Inventory Assistant sends distributions from warehouses to distribution centers, where the items are moved into a separate inventory system.

 Please see the folder named "supporting documentation" for:
 	"ER.png"				describes the database.